MechLizard/TelegramStickerPrinter/README.md

 # Telegram Sticker Printer
-A telegram bot that accepts stickers and prints them out on a black and white zebra printer.
+A telegram bot that accepts stickers or photos and prints them out on a black and white zebra printer.
 I use a secondhand QL320+ thermal printer for ultra cheap prints and the portable battery.

 Confirmed to run on Windows or Linux (and theoretically on MacOS).
 I am currently running it on a Raspberry Pi Zero 2 W running Raspberry Pi OS (a Debian fork).
 With a portable battery and a phone WiFi hotspot, this build is completely portable.